christyguajardo/azure-network-protocols/README.md

 Hit Enter

 ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/36c47b59-213d-45be-ab0f-62277a13953d)
-You are now able to see live traffic that is happening in our virtual machine.
-Continuous traffic.
+You are now able to see live traffic that is happening in VM1.
+Continuous traffic

 ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/21007cf1-2839-4006-8e5e-c3a649a17f15)